Introduction

 Click Button

 There are questionable aspects of Loren's appearance on The Voice that should be brought to light, and I'm happy to oblige.
-Starting with the four seconds of her audition that aired, comparing it to the actual audition suggests, by any measure or standard, that this performance deserved airtime.
+Starting with the four seconds of her audition that aired, comparing it to her actual audition and to those of others, suggests, by any measure, that it was worthy of being aired.
 I say that strictly as an observer, not a fan.
 An overview of the show's auditions led me to seriously question what the other two judges deemed missing.
-As a former media analyst, I can envision several scenarios, but regardless, denying both her audition and 2nd round performance their earned airtime verged on being criminal in terms of fairness and equality.
-This is a shortcoming of these shows that many have come to recognize and complain about, and in this case, the questions would later loom larger than ever.
+As a former media analyst, I can envision several scenarios, but setting that aside, denying both her audition and her 2nd round performance their earned airtime verged on being criminal in terms of fairness and equality.
+This is a shortcoming of these shows that many have come to recognize and complain about, and in this case, the questions only loomed larger over time.

-YouTube/HoopTube/The Voice-Loren Allred/TV blind audition vs taped audition, from Sep 12, & July, 2012
+The Voice-Loren Allred/Aired blind audition vs the actual taped audition,

-Ironically, after winning my year-end event, I would bid farewell to marathons.
-However, an ember remained in me also, and would later spark an alternate quest that would again connect me with her journey, and create what I felt was a shared moment in time, as seen in Part 2 and explained in Part 3.
+Ironically, after winning my big year-end race, I would bid farewell to marathons.
+However, an ember settled within me also, and would later spark an alternate quest that would again connect me to Loren's journey, and create what I felt was a shared moment within, as seen in Part 2 and explained in Part 3.

-Perhaps with proper exposure, the experience of a TV talent show could have had more upside, but it seemed the odds were stacked against her from the start.
+Perhaps with proper exposure and guidance, the experience of a TV talent show could have had more upside, but it seemed the odds were stacked against her from the start.
 When you're young and confused, it's easy to be misled, thinking others know best.
 Thus, in 2012, Loren found herself competing on The Voice.
-Not being voted into the second live round had to feel like the final blow, a time to take a hard look at one's life.
-She'd had enough!
-Exhausted, dejected, and feeling the weight of it all, she willingly chose to exit her contract and be dropped by the label.
+Not being voted into the next live round had to feel like the final blow—she'd had enough!
+Exhausted and dejected, she willingly allowed her contract to expire and be dropped by the label.
 Loren Allred walked away from the recording industry and the dream she once thought had been realized.
-She had been thwarted at every turn, denying the music world a truly gifted artist, for the sake of perpetuating the pitfalls and abuses many endured within the industry, offenses that ironically would soon spawn the era of the independent artist, at the industry's expense.
+She had been thwarted at every turn, denying the music world a truly gifted artist, for the sake of perpetuating the practices and abuses many artists endured within the industry, practices that ironically would soon spawn the era of the independent artist, at the industry's expense.
 Loren had remained true to herself through it all, relying solely on her talent and determination, and though beaten and bruised, she left with her principles and values intact.
-When I see someone in this type of situation rise above it all, it endears them to me right away!
-I'm well aware of the emotional scars that remain, and the depression and anxiety that can linger.
+When I see someone in these situations rise above it all, it endears them to me right away!
+I'm well aware of the emotional scars that remain and the depression and anxiety that can linger.
 But often there is victory in defeat, and maybe this is where the first seeds of transformation were actually planted, although it would never have seemed so to her at the time.
-You might compare those seeds to the smoldering ember I spoke of in the introduction.
+You might compare those seeds to that smoldering ember I spoke of in the introduction.

-Adam seemed to hint at a bit of holding back, which suggested a confidence issue, and that would make sense given past events.
+Adam seemed to hint at a bit of holding back, which suggested a confidence issue, and that would certainly make sense given past events.
 The question remains whether she had any real part in the decision to appear on the show.
 While still at Berklee College of Music, she had uploaded songs on YouTube that garnered attention, which soon led to her signing with a label.
 At that young age, it must have seemed a dream come true.
-However, the music industry can be a harsh environment for aspiring young artists, regardless of their talent.
+However, the music industry can be a harsh place for aspiring young artists, regardless of their talent.
 A whirlwind of contract issues, broken promises, greed, and conduct that revealed a darker side of the industry were all there to greet her.
 Unknown to me at the time, Loren had seen all of that and more.
-Her backstory appears often in various media during the course of this story, and they all seem to present that content in a misleading or inaccurate fashion.
+Her backstory appears often in various media during the course of this story, and each seems to present the content in a misleading or inaccurate fashion.
 It's my understanding that producers from The Voice had approached Loren's label, seeking contestants.
-She was well into her contract at that point, and her two main supporters had left to work elsewhere, leaving her career stalled in 'no man's land' with no promotion by her label, except to offer her up as a talent show contestant.
-The contentious and unpleasant moments during her signing process were still remembered, and the steady disappointment of promising songs that were never heard or were given to others only added to her already troubled state of mind.
+She was well into her contract at that point, and both of her main supporters had left to work elsewhere, leaving her career stalled in 'no man's land' with no promotion by her label, except to offer her up as a talent show contestant.
+The contentious and unpleasant moments during her signing process were still present in her memory, and the steady disappointment of each recorded song that was never released, or was given to others, only added to her already troubled state of mind.
 It's safe to say that a TV talent show was probably the last place she wanted to be, and must have seemed more like a desperation move rather than an opportunity.
-To truly understand her state of mind at that point, we must inhabit her journey through disappointment as if it were our own, including what surely must have been a disheartening blow to her hopes and dreams in the year leading up to the show.
+To truly understand her emotional state at that point, we must inhabit her journey as if it were our own, including what surely must have been a disheartening blow to her hopes and dreams in the year leading up to the show.

-I've had the opportunity to occupy both the creative role and the behind-the-desk executive's role in the media world.
+I've had the opportunity to occupy both the creative role and the executive behind-the-desk role in the media world.
 I've never understood how the decision-makers are so prone to habitual patterns and choices that preserve the status quo to ensure their position, hoping to increase the bottom line by a point or two.
 They just can't see the bigger picture.
-Whether it concerns a commissioned artist, a writer, or a singer, they simply lack the insight and foresight to recognize the potential, the qualities that could generate a hundred times the return they will see from playing it safe.
-Such was the case when Loren's production company paired her with a couple of songwriters who, together, created and developed the song, "I Choose You."
-Loren's soaring notes drew people from throughout the building just to 'see' what they were 'hearing'.
+Whether it concerns a writer, a commissioned artist, or a singer, they simply lack the insight and foresight to recognize the potential and the qualities that could generate a hundred times the return they will see from playing it safe.
+When Loren's production company paired her with a couple of songwriters who, along with her, created and developed the song, "I Choose You," the sessions drew people from throughout the building just to 'see' what they were 'hearing'!
 When the demo was presented to several top labels, they were immediately impressed, with one ready to complete the deal and air it immediately.
-Everything indicated this was Loren's breakout moment, that is, until the song ended up with a producer who didn't want it sung by a new artist.
+Everything indicated this was Loren's breakout moment—that is, until the song ended up with a producer who didn't want it sung by a new artist.
 It was ultimately given to Keyshia Cole as a track on her album and then as a music video.
-One could ask ...
-"Why does this keep happening"?
-Loren will offer that she was just too young and just not ready, and maybe she's right, but I would counter that it's often more about who you're surrounded by.
-With the right care and guidance, her troubled state could have found a safe haven, and a star could have been born.
+One could ask, "Why does this keep happening"?
+Loren will offer that she was too young and just not ready.'
+Well, perhaps to some degree, but I would counter that it's more often about who you're surrounded by.
+With the right care and guidance, her troubled mind would have found a safe haven, and a star would have been born.
 But maybe life just had something else in mind for her, and for the music world.

-Loren's rare demo of "I Choose You" is graciously provided courtesy of Keyshia4lyfe, a Keyshia fan no doubt, whom many are now grateful to, while hoping that it remains posted.
-Please know that I take nothing away from Keyshia and her wonderful version.
-I'm simply encouraging you to listen to the tone, the resonance, the fullness at the top, and to remember that this was a demo.
-Her voice truly did shine forth with this song, and she deserved to have been given it.
+Loren's rare demo of "I Choose You" is graciously provided courtesy of Keyshia4lyfe, a Keyshia fan no doubt, who many are now grateful to, and hoping that it remains posted.
+Please know that I take nothing away from Keyshia, nor any of the other notable artists the song was shopped to.
+I'm simply suggesting you listen to the tone, the resonance, the fullness at the top, and remember that this was a demo recording.
+Her voice truly did shine forth with this song, and she deserved to have been the one to release it.

 A breakout moment loomed on the horizon for Loren Allred when she recorded the demo for "I Choose You"